Angel Moroni: Theorized origin of the name

+Commenting on the name of the angel Moroni, Grant H. Palmer speculates that Smith had read of the city Moroni on the island Comoros from either a map or tales of Captain William Kidd, popular at the time.
+According to Latter-day Saint scholar Hugh Nibley, the use of "mor" in the Book of Mormon is an Egyptian word, and means "beloved, good, everything nice and desirable."

 Description

 In one of Smith's histories, he described him as an "angel of light" who "had on a loose robe of most exquisite whiteness.
 It was a whiteness beyond anything earthly I had ever seen .… His hands were naked and his arms also a little above the wrists .… Not only was his robe exceedingly white but his whole person was glorious beyond description".
 According to Smith's sister Katharine, the angel "was dressed in white raiment, of whiteness beyond anything Joseph had ever seen in his life, and had a girdle about his waist.
 He saw his hands and wrists, and they were pure and white".

 Appearances to Joseph Smith and others

 Smith said that on the night of September 21, 1823, Moroni appeared to him and told him about the golden plates that were buried in a stone box a few miles from Smith's home.
 Smith said that the same angel visited him various times over the course of the next six years; Smith also said that the angel visited him to retrieve the golden plates after Smith had finished translating a portion of the writing on the plates into the Book of Mormon.

 In addition to Smith, several other early Mormons said they had visions where they saw the angel Moroni.
 Three Witnesses said they saw the angel in 1829: Oliver Cowdery, David Whitmer, and Martin Harris.
-Other early Mormons who said they saw Moroni include:
+Other early Mormons who may have said they saw Moroni include: